kriptoistanbul/cryptocurrencynewspro/_posts/2022-06-01-what-gravitoken.md

     <div itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question" class="faq-question">
         <h5 itemprop="name" class="faq-q">What makes Gravitoken unique?</h5>
         <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
              <p itemprop="text" class="faq-a">Gravitoken uses rebasing to raise its price by at least 9.81 percent every eight hours.
 A currency's rebasing, however, does not influence its exchange rate.
-It is merely psychological in nature, as reducing the number of zeros has a positive impact on the image of gravitoks.
+It is merely psychological in nature, as reducing the number of zeros has a positive impact on the image of gravitokens.
 Mechanism is the most distinctive feature of the project.
 The Gravitoken guarantees an increase of $1,337,000 per year until the price reaches $1,337,000.</p>
         </div>
     </div>